ninanye/ninanye.github.io/projects/project-2.md

 <img class="ui medium right floated rounded image" src="../images/helicopterpic.png">

-We were assigned different control theory problems ranging from mathematical, theoretical modelling of the system but also controlling the helicopter using Simulink and MATLAB scripts.
+In this helicopter lab we calculated an optimal trajectory and input of the helicopter by minimizing a quatratic optimization problem where we penalized deviations from the reference trajectory.
+For this lab we used Simulink and MATLAB scripts to run the helicopter.

 The report is published <a href="https://github.com/ninanye/helicopter_lab"><i class="large github icon"></i>here</a>.